vmisiko/vue-3-payment-library/README.md

 # @sendyit/payment

-## indepth documentation can be found using the link below
+## In-depth documentation can be found using the link below
 https://sendy.atlassian.net/wiki/spaces/PF/pages/edit-v2/1966440548

 ## How to use